 Creating Routes and Links

-Creating routes is simple.
-In your Router component, you use Route elements to define paths and the components they should render.
-Additionally, Link components are used to create navigation links between these routes:
+elements to define paths and the components they should render.
+Additionally, Link

 jsxCopy codeimport { Link } from 'react-router-dom';